 - Put money into RRSP and get back tax money from last year (where you might have been in the highest tax bracket).

-- Get laid off this year, and if at the end of the year you need to withdraw the money you might be in a lower tax bracket?
+- If you get laid off this year, you might need to withdraw the money by year's end.
+You could be in a lower tax bracket in that case.
 Crunch the numbers but think about that possible scenario if it fits your life.

 Weird Inquiries

-Got a weird inquiry from someone from MTV (claiming to be) about a show they are doing about laid off people and how they have to adapt their lifestyle now they aren’t making a big salary.
-They were looking for folks much younger than me, so I didn’t answer, but I could think of some possible titles:
+Someone from MTV made a weird inquiry, back in February 2009.
+They claimed to be about a show they are doing on laid off people.
+The show is about how they have to adapt their lifestyle now that they aren't making a big salary.
+They were looking for folks much younger than me, so I didn't answer, but I could think of some possible titles:

 - Dude where is my career?